konxat/konxat.github.io/_news/specialIssue.md

 related_posts: false
 ---

-Special Issue of Appleid Sciences (MDPI), for publication in: Radiation Physics: Advances in DNA and Cellular Technologies.
-Visit the webpage and submit you article !
+Special Issue of Applied Sciences (MDPI) (IF: 2.5), for publication in: **Radiation Physics: Advances in DNA and Cellular Technologies**.
+Visit the webpage and submit your article !
 :sparkles: [link](https://www.mdpi.com/journal/applsci/special_issues/A260E07UVN) :sparkles: